open-accelerators/mercury/proposals/interoperability.md

 When a given service domain requests information from a different domain.
 This is usually a synchronous request.
 The caller knows the coordinates of the callee and how to interact with it.

-Can be applied to transactional patterns:
+Can be used to retrieve the current state of any record.

-* Real-time
-* Polled delayed response

 ### Command

-When a SD commands another SD to take a specific action (e.g. update a record).
-This type of request can be either synchronous or asynchronous, depending on the system requirements.
+A SD commands another SD to take a specific action (e.g. update a record).
+This type of action is recommended to always be asynchronous with a synchronous acknowledgement (e.g. HTTP 202 Accepted).

-In a synchronous scenario the command would ideally receive the result of the command, if any.
-However when the result is not required or it can be polled or it will be received via an event, the command can be sent asynchronously.
+The result of the action will be received as an event notification or synchronously polled as a Query.

 Target transactional patterns:

+* Real-time command operations.
+The target SD will process the request immediately.
-* Best-time: If the command is accepted by the target (message queue, kafka topic, http 201 created or 202 accepted).
-The target SD will process the request as soon as possible and if needed emit an event with the new state of the affected record.
+* Best-time: The target SD will process the request as soon as possible.
 * Delayed response: Similarly to the previous case but after the manual intervention has taken place.
 * Background Scheduled synchronization: The intend of synchronization can be considered a Command that is consumed periodically.
-The result can be emitted as an Event or Query-ed.

 ### Event